Lava from volcano on Spain's La Palma forces 800 to evacuate

 LOS LLANOS DE ARIDANE, Canary Islands (AP) — Hundreds of people in Spain’s Canary Islands feared for their homes and property Wednesday as a new river of lava from an erupting volcano threatened another neighborhood on the island of La Palma.

-It was the first mass exit since around 6,000 people were told to leave the immediate area in the hours after the Cumbre Vieja volcano erupted on Sept.
-19. No large evacuations were needed in the following three weeks.

-But on Tuesday, volcano scientists found that a new lava flow to the north of the main river of molten rock had branched off and was heading toward an inhabited area outside what had previously been the evacuation zone.
+Volcanologists found that a new lava flow north of the main river of molten rock had branched off and was heading toward an inhabited area outside the previous evacuation zone.

 “A part of the neighborhood had already been evacuated, but given the evolution of the lava stream, it was deemed necessary to clear this specific zone,” Los Llano de Aridane Mayor María García told Spanish state broadcaster TVE.

 Residents of the La Laguna neighborhood had only a few hours to gather up their most precious belongings and leave.
-Volunteers helped staff at a school in the neighborhood salvage educational materials, while others loaded up cars and trucks with furniture.

-Police accompanied individual families who requested to go back into the exclusion zone to retrieve more belongings on Wednesday.
+Volunteers helped school employees salvage educational materials, while others loaded up cars and trucks with furniture.
+On Wednesday, police accompanied individual families who asked to go back into the exclusion zone to retrieve more belongings.

 Spanish Prime Minister Pedro Sánchez traveled to the island on Wednesday, his fourth visit since the initial eruption.